Anisotropic functional Laplace deconvolution: Simulation Studies.

 In our simulations, we used $n_1= n_2 = n = 32$, $M=8$ and $T=5$.
 We chose $g(x) = \exp(-x/2)$ and carried out simulations with the following test functions

 We also considered three noise scenarios: SNR = 3 (high noise level), SNR = 5 (medium noise level) and SNR = 7 (low noise level).
-In order for the values of the errors of our estimators to be independent of the norms of the test functions, we evaluated the average relative error as the average $L^2$-norm of the difference between $f$ and its estimator divided by the norm of $f$: \bes \Del(\widehat{f}) = \|\widehat{f} - f \|/\|f\|. \ees Table 1 reports the mean values of those errors over 100 simulation runs (with the standard error of the means presented in parentheses) for the four test functions and the three noise levels.
+In order for the values of the errors of our estimators to be independent of the norms of the test functions, we evaluated the average relative error as the average $L^2$-norm of the difference between $f$ and its estimator divided by the norm of $f$: \bes \Del(\widehat{f}) = \|\widehat{f} - f \|/\|f\|. \ees Table 1 reports the mean values of those errors over 100 simulation runs (with the standard errors of the means presented in parentheses) for the four test functions and the three noise levels.
+The errors are reported together with the standard deviations and the norms of each of the functions.

+Table 1 confirms that our method allows to solve the functional deconvolution problem with high accuracy.
+As it is expected, the precision of estimation improves when $\SNR$ grows and $\sig$ declines.
+Note also that reporting the relative errors for each of the test functions and arranging them in accordance with the SNR values allows us, in some way, to characterize precision of the method rather than the complexity of the recovery of a particular test function.
+Indeed, the relative errors of estimators of all four test functions are similar to each other in spite of variations in their norms and standard deviations.

-\section{Real Data Example}
+\section{Real Data Example.}

 As an application of the proposed technique we studied the recovery of the unknown function $f(t, \bx) = \beta (1 - F(t, \bx))$ in the equation \fr{complete_DCE} on the basis of the DCE-CT (Computerized Tomography) images of a participant of the REMISCAN cohort study \cite{remiscan} who underwent anti-angiogenic treatment for renal cancer.
 The data consist of the arterial images and images of the area of interest (AOI) at 37 time points over approximately 4.6 minute interval.
 The first 15 time points (approximately the first 30 seconds) correspond to the time period before the contrast agent reached the aorta and the AOI (so $\del = 0$ in equation \fr{complete_DCE}).
 We used those data points for the evaluation of the base intensity.